The Memoirs of Li Hung Chang: Background

 Extracts of the faked memoirs were sent to The Observer in the United Kingdom and The Sun in New York City and published there.
 The book publishing came later.

 Albert G. Hess wrote that the fact that Mannix falsely claimed it was a translation and that very few people in the United States and United Kingdom could read Chinese meant that the false nature of the work was concealed from the public.
 Matthewson speculated that, in addition to the book making money, "there must have also been a sense of satisfaction" towards tricking scholars of China in the countries where the book was released.
 According to Paine, the false statement that the text was translated obscured its true nature.

 Chinese Maritime Customs Service inspector Edward B. Drew contacted the publisher and gave his concerns about the veracity of the work.
-Li Jingmai, a son of Li Hongzhang, in 1915, informed a Dr. Tenney that his father did not create a memoir.
-Arthur Henderson Smith stated a belief, in a letter he wrote about Li Jingmai stating that his father did not keep a diary, that the book could not have been falsified.
+Li Jingmai, a son of Li Hongzhang, informed a Dr. Tenney in 1915 that his father did not create a memoir.
+Arthur Henderson Smith also stated a belief, in a letter he wrote about Li Jingmai stating that his father did not keep a diary, that the book could not have been falsified.
 Houghton Mifflin sent agents to China to check on the veracity of the book.

 Sir Edmund Backhouse, 2nd Baronet told J.O.P.
 Bland that The Memoirs of Li Hung Chang was inauthentic.
-As Backhouse had himself forged multiple pieces of material supposedly from China, Renditions described the situation as "an interesting case of the pot calling the kettle black".
+As Backhouse was later revealed to have forged multiple pieces of material supposedly from China, Renditions described the situation as "an interesting case of the pot calling the kettle black".

 Ruth A. Benedict and Elizabeth M. Richards, two librarians, found records of the library loans that Mannix made while he was a prisoner in Hawaii and found that they matched the content of the forged memoir.
 According to Matthewson, the book only slowly lost its reputation because of the "incredibly powerful" stereotyping the book did, and this fed a feeling that "if not entirely true, it was true at least in part."

 The public only learned that the work was a forgery in 1923.
 The publisher reclassified the book as fiction, and a new introduction was written by Paine, called "The Story of a Literary Forgery."

-The new book stated that Mannix was the author, and not Li.
+The new book also stated that Mannix was the author, and not Li.